Sub-IoT/Sub-IoT-Stack/docs/_docs/running-examples.md

 The `sensor_push` example broadcasts sensor values every 10 seconds.
 The `gateway` will receive the packets, and transmit the Application Layer Protocol (ALP) payload (see [D7AP intro]({{ site.baseurl }}{% link _docs/D7AP-intro.md %}) for more info) over the serial console (see the platform notes for your specific platform to find out how to access the serial console) to your PC.

 This payload is a binary format.
-We will be using [pyd7a](https://github.com/MOSAIC-LoPoW/pyd7a) for parsing this, so make sure to get and install this as described in the README.md .
+We will be using [pyd7a](https://github.com/Sub-IoT/pyd7a) for parsing this, so make sure to get and install this as described in the README.md .
-After installation you can use the `unsolicited_response_logger.py` script to connect with your gateway using a serial port and print the received data:
+After installation, you can use the `unsolicited_response_logger.py` script to connect with your gateway using a serial port and print the received data:

 	$ PYTHONPATH=. python -u examples/unsolicited_response_logger.py -d /dev/ttyACM1
 	connected to /dev/ttyACM1, node UID b570000091418 running D7AP v1.1, application "gatewa" with git sha1 73f0c73